maestro252/dotfiles/README.md

 # dotfiles

-My actual configuration in order to get easily up and running when setting up a new machine.
+My current configuration in order to get easily up and running when setting up a new machine.

 - .zshrc
 - init.vim for neovim